MrZ626/some_tools_for_tetrio/readme.md

 1. Get 2 versions of **formatted** `tetrio.js` files and put them aside the `anti_variable_name_confusion.lua`
 2. Run `lua anti-confusion.lua file1 temp1`
 3. Run `lua anti-confusion.lua file2 temp2`
-4. Compare the `temp1` and `temp2`, then back to the formatted file to read the changes
+4. Compare the `temp1` and `temp2` (should be faster than before), then go back to the pre-anti-confusion file to read the changes